aperdancup/zomboidmod_loader/README.md

 # zomboidmod_loader
 An app for extracting and managing Project Zomboid modifications
 # features
-Extracting mods downloaded through SteamCMD or WorkshopDL Enabling and disabling mods
+1. Extracting mods downloaded through SteamCMD or WorkshopDL.

+2. Enabling and disabling mods